- Publications & Resources

 Varady obtained his PhD in 1981 in the modern history of developing-country infrastructure from the University of Arizona, and holds MS and BS degrees in mathematics from the Polytechnic Institute of Brooklyn (now NYU Tandon School of Engineering) and the City College of New York, respectively.

-He is past president of the International Water History Association (IWHA) and his international efforts were recognized by the University of Arizona’s 2012 Award for Excellence in Global Service.
+He is a Fellow Member of the International Water Resources Association, past president of the International Water History Association (IWHA), and his international efforts were recognized by the University of Arizona’s 2012 Award for Excellence in Global Service.

 Links to projects and programs